 LogMeIn - http://www.logmein.com/

 A great free service that allows you to remotely connect to another computer using your Internet browser.
-After installing a small program onto the computer the program allows you to remotely connect to another computer and open remote files, check your email, run programs, and support remote users.
+After installing a small program onto the computer, the program allows you to remotely connect to another computer.
+Once connected, you can open remote files, check your email, run programs, and provide remote support to a local user.

 GoToMyPC - https://www.gotomypc.com/

 Note: These programs have a free trial and if you like requires a monthly/annual fee.

 Tip: If your work or school prohibits information from being installed onto the computer you can install many of these programs on a USB thumb drive instead of from the computer.

 A fantastic free and open source program that is derived from the popular VNC program that allows you to remotely connect to another computer and control it.
 The program supports multiple platforms including Microsoft Windows, MacOS, Linux, and Unix, and can transfer files between computers.

 RealVNC - http://www.realvnc.com/